Skip to main content

 The activated receptor complex travels to the cell’s nucleus, where it interacts directly with DNA, switching specific genes “on” or “off.”
 This gene regulation is the ultimate purpose of the hormonal signal.
 It might instruct a muscle cell to synthesize more protein, leading to growth and repair, or direct a brain cell to modulate neurotransmitter activity, influencing mood and cognitive focus.

 The efficiency of this entire process, from the initial binding to the final genetic expression, dictates the strength of the hormonal effect.
-A highly efficient receptor system translates a into a robust biological response.
+A highly efficient receptor system translates a hormonal signal into a robust biological response.
 A less efficient system, perhaps due to a common polymorphism, will muffle that signal.

 The message is sent, but it is received with less clarity and impact.
 This explains why some individuals are exquisitely sensitive to hormonal adjustments, while others seem resistant, requiring different dosages or therapeutic approaches to achieve the desired clinical and subjective outcomes.
 The journey toward optimal health is one of deciphering and honoring this deeply personal biological dialogue.